-Level 4 (1st Year Undergraduates)
+Level 4 (1st Year Undergraduate)

-SPRT1025 Fundamentals of Sport & Exercise
+- Fundamentals of Sport and Exercise

-Level 5 (2nd Year Undergraduates)
+Level 5 (2nd Year Undergraduate)

-Level 6 (3rd Year Undergraduates)
+Level 6 (3rd Year Undergraduate)

-- Perception and Action
+- Perception and action

 - Perceptual determinants of muscular force production

-- Movement Volition
+- Movement volition

-- Barefoot training & minimalist footwear
+- Barefoot training and minimalist footwear

-Ramsey, R., Cumming, J., Eastough, D., & Edwards, M. G. (2010).
-Incongruent imagery interferes with action initiation.
+Ramsey, R., Cumming, J., Eastough, D., and Edwards, M. G. (2010) Incongruent imagery interferes with action initiation.
 Brain and Cognition, 74, 249-254.

-Eastough, D. & Edwards, M.G.
-(2007), Movement kinematics in prehension are affected by grasping objects of different mass, Experimental Brain Research, 176: 193-198.
+Eastough, D. and Edwards, M.G.
+(2007) Movement kinematics in prehension are affected by grasping objects of different mass, Experimental Brain Research, 176: 193-198.